 September 30, 2020

 FOR MORE INFORMATION:

-What book will all Nebraskans be encouraged to read in 2020?
-We will all find out on November 9th.
-A Pearl Harbor memoir, a Midwest family saga, and an American/refugee cultural narrative—all stories with ties to Nebraska and the Great Plains—are the finalists for the 2020 One Book One Nebraska statewide reading program.
+What book will all Nebraskans be encouraged to read in 2021?
+We will all find out on October 23rd.
+A Nebraska biography, Midwest nonfiction, a book of essays —all stories with ties to Nebraska and the Great Plains—are the finalists for the 2021 One Book One Nebraska statewide reading program.
 The finalists are:

-The November 9 Celebration of Nebraska Books is scheduled for 2:30 – 6:30 p.m., with the Nebraska Center for the Book Annual Meeting to be held at 1:30 p.m.
-Awards will be presented to the winners of the 2019 Nebraska Book Awards, and some of the winning authors will read from their work.
+The week-long virtual Celebration of Nebraska Books will include acceptance messages and readings by the winners of the 2020 Nebraska Book Awards emceed by Nebraska State Poet Matt Mason.
 A list of Nebraska Book Award winners is posted at http://centerforthebook.nebraska.gov/awards.html.
 The Celebration of Nebraska Books is sponsored by the Nebraska Center for the Book and Nebraska Library Commission with support from History Nebraska’s Nebraska History Museum.
 Humanities Nebraska provides support for the One Book One Nebraska keynote presentation.

 The Nebraska Center for the Book is housed at the Nebraska Library Commission and brings together the state’s readers, writers, booksellers, librarians, publishers, printers, educators, and scholars to build the community of the book, supporting programs to celebrate and stimulate public interest in books, reading, and the written word.
 The Nebraska Center for the Book is supported by the national Center for the Book in the Library of Congress and the Nebraska Library Commission.